itsbrunodev/spotat/README.md

 # Spotat

-A tool that can check your top artists and tracks that you listen to
+A tool that can check your top artists and tracks that you listen to.

 ## How it works